mikeizbicki/ucr-cs100/tutorials/shell-tricks/README.md

 ![Image of Help](http://buildmoneyonthenet.com/wp-content/uploads/2014/08/YOU-NEED-HELP-MY-FRIEND.jpg)

-It is not a shame to ask for help while using linux.
+It is not a shame to ask for help while using Linux.
 Even for those experts using shell there will always be a flag or maybe a command that causes headaches into their brilliant minds.
 So one of the best tips we could give you is about getting the help you need.

 Let's pretend you want to use the 'mv' command, but you are afraid of losing files.
 Before you start you could type: